Nigel Goldenfeld's Group: Turbulence

 What have we discovered about turbulence?
 Our work, and ongoing work in collaboration with Gustavo Gioia, Pinaki Chakraborty, Nicholas Guttenberg and others, has unveiled a close connection between the friction experienced by the fluid in moving through a pipe (basically, the pressure drop along the pipe needed to make the turbulent fluid flow through it) and the statistical properties of the fluctuations.
 This is surprising, because the friction is measured at the large scale of the whole pipe, but the fluctuations are observed on microscopic scales.
 Gioia and Chakraborty showed how the main features of Nikuradse's data could be explained from this connection.
 Our work has shown that turbulence can be analyzed using techniques that were first successfully used to solve the problem of phase transitions, and this reveals an underlying simplicity in the data that had not previously been noticed: changing the roughness of the walls corresponds to a change in the flow speed of the turbulence in a very specific way.
 In the figure below, Nikuradse's data for the friction are plotted as a function of the flow speed (more precisely,the Reynolds number) and the pipe roughness.
 The rougher the wall, the greater the friction.
 Yet, when plotted as our theory predicts, the data fall onto one universal curve, enabling details of the small-scale velocity fluctuations to be extracted.

+Who cares?
+Physicists and engineers do, because our approach is quite different from the textbook approach to turbulence.
+We ask a new question: how can we connect the small scale fluctuations in the turbulent fluid to the large-scale effects of turbulent drag?
+By asking a new sort of question, we were able to make a fundamental advance on a problem that has been mysterious for the best part of a century.
 In contrast to the new work of our group at Illinois, the standard approach to turbulent boundary layers, going back to the 1920's was not able to predict: (1) the quantitative details of the friction factor curves in three-dimensional pipes, such as the way in which the friction varied with pipe-roughness; (2) the overall shape of the friction factor curves, with the "spoon" profile; (3) the data collapse and the connection with small-scale fluctuation properties; (4) the way in which the friction depends on the nature of the flow state in two-dimensional turbulence.
+Our new understanding can be used to predict how to transport oil and gas through long pipelines at lower energy cost, by adding polymer molecules to the fluid to make it flow with less drag.

 Funding Agency Disclaimer